 Last week I was the innovation keynote speaker for the TX Alternative Education Conference and got to meet some inspiring teachers.
-Since they handle students who don’t typically fit into the regular public school system, they really have to think outside the box for a challenging group.
+They handle students who don’t typically fit into the regular public school system.
+This means they really have to think outside the box for a challenging group.

 Inventor Alexander Graham Bell

 There was another well known teacher who worked with a challenging group of students, but he wasn’t known for his work as a teacher.
 One of the most famous inventors in history, Alexander Graham Bell, completely changed the way we communicate.

 Alexander Graham Bell was also a teacher.
 But his most famous invention, the telephone, would never be used by his students.
 Because Bell taught deaf students.
 He’s known as an inventor, but his passion in life was in education and helping students communicate.

 Inventor Alexander Graham Bell’s Famous Student Was Helen Keller

 He had a special interest in the deaf and sound technology since his mother and his wife were both deaf.
 His mother was an accomplished pianist, despite being deaf.
 And his most famous student, Helen Keller, was deaf and blind.